ltadiko/AccountInformation/README.md

 # Account Information Service

-Account Information Services contains REST APIs related user, account , balances, cards , transactions and withdrawals
+Account Information Services contains REST APIs related to users, accounts , balances, cards , transactions and withdrawals

 # Which are not implemented (out of scope):